Texas One-Day Fishing License: Cost, Rules & Where to Buy

 one day fishing license requirements

-Who needs a one-day fishing license in Texas?
-You need one if you’re age 17 or older and plan to fish public waters for a single day; this applies regardless of residency.
+You need a one-day fishing license in Texas if you’re age 17 or older and plan to fish public waters for a single day.
+This applies to both residents and non-residents.

-As part of a clear fishing regulations overview, the one-day permit lets you engage in recreational angling without buying a longer-term license.
-You don’t need one if you’re under 17 or if you have an intellectual disability, even when supervised—those categories are explicitly exempt under state rules.
+The one-day permit lets you fish legally without buying a full annual license.
+You don’t need one if you’re under 17 or if you have an intellectual disability and are supervised by a licensed angler.
+Those categories are explicitly exempt under state rules.

 One-Day License Prices for Residents and Non-Residents